ncRNA-lab/Cucurbit_lncRNAs_landscape/Scripts/README.md

 sbatch 02-Trimming.sh
 ```

-<div align="justify"> To eliminate possible adapters, the fasta files of the <a href="https://github.com/usadellab/Trimmomatic/tree/main/adapters">Trimmomatic</a> program were used, but other fasta files can be used.
+<div align="justify"> To eliminate possible adapters, fasta files containing adapters from the <a href="https://github.com/usadellab/Trimmomatic/tree/main/adapters">Trimmomatic</a> program are used, but other fasta files can be used.
 It is even possible to gather all adapters in the same file and use a single fasta file. </div>

+<div align="justify"> <br /><a href="https://github.com/s-andrews/FastQC">FastQC</a> and <a href="https://github.com/MultiQC/MultiQC">Multiqc</a> are used to provide some quality control checks on clean sequence data.</div>

 <div align="justify"> <br />As a summary, a table is generated with the number of reads for each sample. </div>